nolanwillis/Blockopoly/README.md

 * Multiplayer is hard.
 State synchronization can be tricky and is something you don't really think about in single player games.

 ### What’s next
 #### I probably won't attempt another multiplayer project alone.
 I would if I was part of a larger group.
 It's just time consuming, and if I'm spending that much time on a project, I want it to be complete, with art, sound, landscapes, a story, etc. I've now built a project in Unreal and Unity, I was thinking about going lower level, maybe learning DirectX or something similar.
 As of writing this I'll be starting a master’s in Game Programming in about 5 weeks.
 I can take electives focusing on graphics, ai, animation programming, networking, etc. I'm thinking of focusing on either graphics or networking, but this might change because I don't have a lot of experience with either of these topics.
 I might build a couple more personal projects, but I'm at the point where I really need to get work experience.
 This project was a great experience, and I really learned a lot about multiplayer and Unreal Engine 5.
-If you want to try this game there's a link to the itch.io page on my portfolio.
 If you've read this far thank you so much for reading this doc, project synopsis thing.

   -- Nolan, August 2nd, 2023